 I’ve been inspired along the way by the penguins at noomi, whose Kindness Advent Calendar I follow every year, so check that out too.

-Today I invite you to pay into that relationship bank account by finding something to fix around the home.
-Especially things that would make a difference to your loved ones.
+Today I invite you to pay into your relationship bank account by finding something practical that you can do for someone you care about.
+Something that would make a difference.